What Is a Tender?

 Understanding a ship's tender

 A tender is a small boat that helps move passengers on a cruise ship to and from the port they are visiting.
-Tenders allow cruise ships to visit ports of call that have small or very basic dock facilities.
+Tenders allow cruise ships to visit ports of call that have small or basic dock facilities.

-Depending on the distance tenders have to traverse, the process can be lengthy and it is not uncommon for long waits on the ship.
+Depending on the distance tenders have to traverse, the process can be lengthy, and it is not uncommon for long waits on the ship.

 Tender service is usually included with your cruise fare when it is operated by the cruise line.